ManiacUrgency42/csha-ai-agent/README.md

 #### 2.1.1 Embedding Model

-When the user feeds in their query, the input needs to be converted to a vector so that it can be compared with the vectors in the Pinecone VDB.
+When the user submits their query, the input needs to be converted to a vector so that it can be compared with the vectors in the Pinecone VDB.
 The same Embedding Model used to create vector embeddings for the processed documents is used for the user queries.

 #### 2.1.2 Similarity Comparison Method